nmarchese/Sudoku-Solver/README.md

 >python -m unittest
 ```

-### Using Different Sudoku Boards
+### Using Custom Sudoku Boards

 Open solver.py in an editor.
-The current project has three boards built in, two which are solvable and one which is not.
-You can view each board where they are difined at the top of the file.
+The current project has a default custom board built in, cust_board defined on line 5.
+In order to use your own custom board, simply modify the values in cust_board while maintaining the defined format.
+(9 rows with 9 comma seperated 'cell's per row, '0's as empty cells, each cell must contain a single digit number (0-9))

-To change which board is used when the project is run, simply change the board that is passed in to the *run()* method at the bottom of the file under the line `if __name__ == '__main__':`.
+To change use the custom board when the project is run, simply pass the custom board into the *run()* method at the bottom of the file under the line `if __name__ == '__main__':`.

-To run with a custom board you can alter an existing board or add a new one (making sure to follow the structure defined by the example boards).